SumoLogic/sumologic-documentation/blog-service/2023-11-28-AWSO-logs-for-mt.md

     image_url: /img/release-notes/rss-orange.png
 ---

-We are excited to annouce a bunch of improvements to our AWS Observability solution.
+We are excited to announce several improvements to our AWS Observability solution.

 * **AWS Observability Hub**.
 A landing page to access all the capabilities of the Sumo Logic AWS Observability solution, including the out-of-the-box dashboards, alerts, and performance benchmark reports, all from a single place.
 * **Log Searches for Troubleshooting**.
 Quickly troubleshoot issues within your AWS environment with pre-baked log searches.
 No need to learn the search query syntax.
 These new searches can be accessed from the new hub page.